 Call your healthcare provider right away if you have any of the following symptoms, or call 911 if an emergency, especially if they are new, worse, or worry you:

 Call your healthcare provider right away if you have any of the following symptoms, or call 911 if an emergency.
-Escitalopram Oxalate may be associated with these serious side effects:
+Escitalopram Oral Solution may be associated with these serious side effects:

 3. Severe allergic reactions:

-4. Abnormal bleeding: Escitalopram Oxalate and other antidepressant medicines may increase your risk of bleeding or bruising, especially if you take the blood thinner warfarin (Coumadin®, Jantoven®), a nonsteroidal anti-inflammatory drug (NSAIDs, like ibuprofen or naproxen), or aspirin.
+4. Abnormal bleeding: Escitalopram Oral Solution and other antidepressant medicines may increase your risk of bleeding or bruising, especially if you take the blood thinner warfarin (Coumadin®1, Jantoven®1), a non-steroidal anti-inflammatory drug (NSAIDs, like ibuprofen or naproxen), or aspirin.